Big news, everyone:

 Check out section 7 of our terms of service.

-Why isn’t Apple Pay/Android Pay supported?
+Why aren’t mobile payment apps such as Apple Pay/Android Pay supported?

 Apple/Android Pay are cool features, and they’ll work in a browser, but not directly inside Messenger.
 Stay tuned, though, because this feature may be supported in the future.